Adult Learners (Nontraditional Students)

-The GSA performs its duties through monthly meetings, open discussion, and committee work.
+The GSA performs its duties through monthly meetings, open discussions, and committee work.
 Senators of the GSA exercise their full rights as representatives by attending and participating in these monthly meetings.

 As part of its representation of the GSA before the Graduate School and the University, the GSA elects student representatives to attend the Graduate Faculty Council (GC) and to serve on the GC’s two subcommittees, the personnel subcommittee, and the curriculum subcommittee.
 The GSA members that attend the GC will provide feedback to the GSA from the meetings about issues relevant to the student body.
 For more information on the GSA, you can visit its website ualr.edu/gsa or email firstname.lastname@example.org.

-UA Little Rock has a wide variety of Greek-lettered social Fraternities and Sororities.
-These student organizations (called Greek organizations because of their Greek names) provide democratic, social, and leadership experience; give value beyond the college years; create an ever-widening circle of service beyond membership; and fill the need to belong.
+UA Little Rock has a wide variety of Greek-lettered Social Fraternities and Sororities.
+These student organizations provide democratic, social, and leadership experience; give value beyond the college years; create an ever-widening circle of service beyond membership, and fill the need to belong.

 Health Services is an outpatient medical clinic that provides inclusive, evidenced-based, quality health care and wellness promotion to students and employees of UA Little Rock.

 Health Services is under the Division of Student Affairs and is conveniently located in the Donaghey Student Center (Suite 102) next to the Information Desk and across from the bookstore.
 The medical staff includes board-certiﬁed advanced practice registered nurses, registered nurses, and a consulting physician.